dunxen/bolts/02-peer-protocol.md

 - The `feerate` for the transaction is known.
 - The `dust_limit` for the transaction is known.
 - The `nLocktime` for the transaction is known.
-- The transaction version is 2.
+- The `nVersion` for the transaction is known.

 ### Fee Responsibility